dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@version 1.5.3
+1. Remove the feature of saving the option panel data into database during the time Install
 @version 1.5.2
 1. Remove all debug log errors.
 2. the_title replaced by the tag get_search_query in the search.php